 Legal scholars say this action by New York City is illegal in many dimensions.
-However they also said that President Trump’s proposal is also illegal.
+However, they also said that President Trump’s proposal is also unlawful.

 “Homeland security dollars are supposed to be used to protect national security, not go after your political opponents,” said Kerri Talbot, an attorney and federal advocacy director for the advocacy group the Immigration Hub.

 Others suggested that it wouldn’t make it past the first round in the courts.

 Omar Jadwat, director of the American Civil Liberties Union’s Immigrants’ Rights Project, dismissed the idea as “an absurd non-starter.”

 Chicago mayor Lori Lightfoot says immigrants are welcome.